Updated March 2022

 Perfect isn’t always possible when it comes to grilling steaks, particularly on a pellet grill, but when you’re cooking on a Grilla, you’re on your way.
-Sick of eating dried up meat, missing the sear, or charring?
-Get a Grilla Grills and reach (near) perfection.
+Sick of eating dried up meat, missing the sear or charring?
+Get a Grilla Grill and reach (near) perfection.

 The secret to cooking the perfect steaks on a pellet grill is a clear-cut technique that’s easy to replicate.
-Below, we’ll look at two ways to get a great sear.
+Below, we’ll look at two ways to get a steakhouse-quality sear.

-Most pitmasters follow a simple formula when grilling steaks the traditional way, which is called searing.
-The secret to a mouthwatering steak is in this step.
+Most pitmasters follow a simple formula when grilling steaks the traditional way — a cooking method called searing.
+The secret to a mouthwatering steak is in this step, which involves cooking a steak on high heat for a short cook time.
 Below are the steps you’ll want to follow:

 What could be more straightforward?
 Of course, if you want to get fancy, you could also try what’s called a reverse sear.